 These are just a few of the items of concern when operating on an incident at a Marijuana Grow.
 First responders need to be diligent in their preplanning to address concerns that will arise when operating on an offensive attack at a Marijuana Grow.

 This class was developed and implemented to show historical data and decision making processes by the citizens of Colorado, law makers and ultimately the Federal government.
-This class has been highlighted at the Baltimore IAFC Hazmat Conference, Midwest Hazmat Conference and the Indiana State Hazmat conference (Fall 2016).
+This class has been highlighted at the Baltimore IAFC Hazmat Conference, Hot Zone, Cold Zone, Midwest Hazmat Conference and the Indiana State Hazmat conference.

 Call or email for pricing